Can Dogs Eat Pancakes?

 While we may be tempted to drown our stack in golden syrup and Nutella or sprinkle it liberally with nuts, honeyopens in a new tab or whipped cream, it’s best to keep it simple for our four-legged friends.

 “Sugary toppings can be extremely harmful to dogs as not only are they high in calories but can contain ingredients such as xylitol or theobromine, which are toxic for them,” says Dr Kate.
+This includes toppings such as:

 Are there dog-friendly pancakes?